 A true middle level education philosophy exists at Templeton Middle School where high quality education focuses on academic achievement, rigorous and challenging classroom activities and individual student needs.

 Templeton staff recognize that middle school students are in transition from childhood to adolescence and have unique emotional, academic and physical needs.
 The school program schedule was restructured in 2020 to provide the highest quality learning environment for middle level students.

 The house system, a component of middle level education, groups students with a core team of academic teachers who collaboratively plan instruction, teach and meet student needs.
 The structure promotes interdisciplinary instruction, integrated units, team teaching, positive student-teacher relationships and flexible scheduling.
 The Advisement period allows all students to access academic interventions and resources to maximize student achievement.

 Built in 1969, the school serves seventh and eighth grade students in the Hamilton School District.
 The school was named after James Templeton who began in 1884 as Sussex’s first postmaster and later was postmaster in what had been the Village of Templeton prior to consolidation with Sussex.

 A major addition and renovation was completed in the fall of 1999.
 The project included 19 new classrooms, renovated library and computer areas, and remodeling of five classrooms, the cafeteria and office area.
 Previous projects included a 1993 gymnasium-multipurpose addition and a 1974 classroom addition.

 Templeton has an outstanding student body who regularly meet high academic and behavioral goals.
 To encourage students to make positive choices, the staff provides recognition for students in a variety of ways, including activities such as the school wide PBIS recognitions, Principal’s Pen Awards, Bulldog Improvement Award, Accelerated Reader Honor Roll, Academic Honor roll, Bulldog Bucks and year-end awards for achievement, behavior and attendance.

-In addition to the regular curriculum, enriched classes are offered in grades 7 and 8 communication arts, mathematics and science for those students whose achievement would benefit from additional challenges.
+In addition to the regular curriculum, enriched classes are offered in communication arts, mathematics and science for those students whose achievement would benefit from additional challenges.
 Instructional interventions are also provided to students who demonstrate academic need.